-The Authority's current capital expansion program can be traced back to the Strategic Plan updated in 2019 as the Authority continued in a significant and comprehensive strategic planning effort which, among other outputs, produced a long-term market plan and corresponding capital infrastructure program.
-This program includes a plan to double the container business; expand business on the general terminals; execute an investment plan needed for terminal, road, rail and channel infrastructure; and to achieve financial sustainability and independently fund capital growth requirements.
-The strategic priorities are facility planning, container yard expansion, dredging and air clearance, refrigerated commodities in containers, rail, and technology.
+The Authority's expansion capital program can be traced back to the Strategic Plan formulated in 2015 and subsequently updated and modified in 2019 and again in 2021 whereby the Authority engaged in a significant and comprehensive strategic planning effort which, among other outputs, produced a long-term market plan and corresponding capital infrastructure program.
+The Authority's strategy continues to grow the container volume and expand business on the general terminals.
+Investment requirements needed to meet the cargo forecast are factored into the Authority's Capital Budget process.

-In fiscal year 2018, the Authority refinanced an outstanding capital lease obligation to eliminate a pending balloon payment and take advantage of a more favorable interest rate and terms.
-The new agreement established an escrow account to fund payments for the construction of three new container cranes at the Port of Wilmington.
+In fiscal year 2018, the Authority refinanced an outstanding capital equipment lease obligation to eliminate a pending balloon payment and take advantage of a more favorable interest rate and terms.
 In fiscal year 2019, the Authority modified the terms of the outstanding Series 2013 and 2014 variable-rate bonds to eliminate the bank call options.
-In addition, the Authority has accepted a proposal to refinance the outstanding Series 2010AB bonds which is expected to occur in February 2020.
+In February 2020, the Authority refinanced the outstanding Series 2010AB bonds to secure a much more favorable interest rate.
+In December 2020, the Authority refinanced Series B bonds with Series C bonds to eliminate certain tax provisions and secure more favorable interest rates.

-Since fiscal year 2016 when the State of North Carolina appropriated recurring funds for expansion investment, the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$164.4 million in equipment and infrastructure, with plans to invest an additional \$79.7 million in fiscal year 2020.
-Highlights of these expenditures include the acquisition of new container cranes, investments in terminal and berth infrastructure, improvements in navigation, and new or upgraded facilities.
+Since fiscal year 2016 when the State of North Carolina appropriated recurring funds for expansion investment, the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$274.4 million in equipment and infrastructure, with plans to invest an additional \$53.6 million in fiscal year 2022.
+Highlights of these expenditures include the acquisition of new terminal equipment, investments in terminal and berth infrastructure, improvements in navigation, and new or upgraded facilities.
 As previously mentioned, during the current fiscal year the Authority received an allotment of \$45 million in appropriations from the State of North Carolina to fund infrastructure improvements and expansion.

-During the fiscal year \$32.0 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing the Authority's aging infrastructure system and updating information technology systems.
-Refer to Note 5 for additional information regarding the Authority's capital assets.
+During the fiscal year, \$16.6 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing the Authority's aging infrastructure system and updating information technology systems.
+Refer to Note 5 and discussion above for additional information regarding the Authority's capital assets.
 The following graph summarizes recent and planned capital investment.